sfermigier/presentations/2025-roadmap-alliance/presentation.md

 Europe's digital infrastructure is increasingly built on technologies developed and controlled outside our borders.
 What was considered by many a merely technical issue has now become a major strategic vulnerability.

 This dependency creates significant risks for our:
--   **Economic Autonomy**: Vulnerability to non-EU market dominance (€265 billion / year for cloud software and services from EU->US) .
+-   **Economic Autonomy**: Vulnerability to non-EU market dominance (€265 billion / year just for B2B cloud software and services from EU->US) .
 -   **Data Security**: Exposure to extraterritorial laws like the FISA and CLOUD Act, exposing personal information (cf. GDPR) and strategic / corporate information and secrets.
 -   **Strategic Independence**: A diminished ability to innovate according to our own values.